jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 ```

 In order to spawn a new thread to call `resume` we'd need to require
-the reference to the function is `Send`.
-For closures, we can do this easily
-by requiring the environment is `Send`:
+a reference to the closure environment is `Send`:

 ```ante
 effect Fork with